What is Regulatory Science?

 Scientific Rules: This principle implies that all scientific disciplines use certain methods, processes, and techniques in pursuit of their professional activities.
 For example, all scientific disciplines use specific computational methods and apply the rules of statistics in sampling, analysis, and reporting their results.

-Ethical Rules: The three elements of this principle consist of Truthfulness, Transparency, Communicability, and Scientific Ethics.
+Ethical Rules: The key elements of this principle consist of Truthfulness, Transparency, Communicability, and Morality.
 One of the primary reasons for controversies during the regulatory process is the assumption of policy makers— including regulators—that the public is incapable of comprehending the complexities of various branches of science.
 If a scientific issue is complex, it is the responsibility of regulatory scientists to explain the subject to the public in a language that is understandable to its recipients.

 Reproducibility Principle: The ultimate proof of the validity of a scientific claim that it is reproducible by those who have the necessary competency and the needed equipment and facilities.
 This principle separates undisputed areas of science from those that include assumptions, interpretations, and in some cases, the inclusion of ideological and societal objectives in a scientific assertion.